 Company: GisVin Ltd

-GisVin is a contract winemaking facility with lots of cool pumps, big hoses, big tanks, Bin Tips, Presses, RDVs, a centrifuge and a fully equipped modern laboratory.
+GisVin is a contract winemaking facility with lots of cool, fast (and slow) pumps, big hoses, big tanks, Bin Tips, Presses, RDVs, a centrifuge and a fully equipped modern laboratory.

-We are searching for enthusiastic and knowledgeable individuals to join our team to help drag some hoses around and pump a load of 2021 juice.
+We are searching for enthusiastic and knowledgeable individuals to join our team to help drag some hoses around some stainless steel, and pump a load of 2022 juice.

 Cellar Hands/Bin Tip Operators